khannasarthak/keysight/readme.md

 ### Basic Functionality
 - The user can drag and drop one of the functons into the expression area.
 This will create placeholder divs (based on the number of arguments of the function dropped).
 - After initial function is dropped.
 User can either clear the expression area or drop the function in the white areas of the expression area to replace the first function dropped
-- To create nested or recursive functions, drop the function into the color area of the expression area which is visible after the initial drop of any function.
+- To create nested or recursive expressions, drop the function into the colored area of the expression area which is visible after the initial drop of any function.

 ### Assumptions
 - Dropping will create new placeholder Divs.